Abacetus alluaudi: Head features

-Distribution and Habitat
+Distribution and habitat

-The species was originally collected by Charles A. Alluaud from Assinie, Cote d'Ivoire, Africa.
+The species was originally collected by Charles A. Alluaud from Assinie, Côte d'Ivoire, Africa.
 No other locations are known.

 Very little is known about the habitat of A. alluaud, however, based on the collection records, the species is predominately found in a tropical savanna climate (Aw).
 Tropical savannas comprises grassland with isolated trees and shrubs and are generally found between tropical rainforest and desert biomes.